 Article 8 of the EU Taxonomy regulation brought an obligation for a Public Interest Entity under the Non-Financial Reporting Directive, such as Finnair, to report on its Taxonomy eligibility starting from 1 January 2022 for the first two environmental objectives.
-All in-scope Entities did have to report the proportion of their 2021 economic activities that are considered Taxonomy-eligible in their revenue, capital expenditure (CAPEX) and operating expenditure (OPEX).
+All in-scope Entities did have to report the proportion of their 2021 economic activities that are considered Taxonomy-eligible in their Board of Directors' Proposal on the Dividend operating expenditure (OPEX).
 For the reporting year of 2022, Entities are also required to assess the Taxonomy-alignment of their economic activities regarding the first two objectives; the climate change mitigation and adaption.